soumyarooproy/graphs-galore/README.md

 ## Usage

+Run the MST algorithm on undirected graph as follows.
 The only argument is the file name corresponding to the desired graph.
 ```
-$ javac *.java
-$ java PrimMST input_undirected_weighted.txt
+$ java -cp src PrimMST input_undirected_weighted.txt
 ```

 The fast version of Prim's algorithm is used in the same manner.
 ```
-$ javac *.java
-$ java FastPrimMST input_undirected_weighted.txt
+$ java -cp src FastPrimMST input_undirected_weighted.txt
 ```

 The runs above will create `output.txt` in which the first line denotes the overall cost of the MST found and the rest of the lines denote the edges in the MST.
 For the `input_undirected_wighted.txt` example, an overall MST cost of `-8.0` is expected and the MST is composed of 4 edges: `(1, 2), (2, 5), (5, 4), (2, 3)`.